blogscot/blockchain/README.md

 ## Intro

 This repo is largely inspired by [asymmetric's blagh](https://asymmetric.github.io) blogpost [Implementing a Blockchain in Rust](https://asymmetric.github.io/2018/02/11/blockchain-rust/).
-I started hacking on the code examples, eventually rewriting parts of the codebase.
+I started hacking on the code snippets, eventually rewriting parts of the codebase.
 It's a good post, take a look.

 ### Running the code